lcdproc/lcdproc/INSTALL.md

 Darwin, Solaris and MacOS.

 ## Server
 The server needs to talk to the LCD display.
-At this time, it works on very little more than on the Intel i386 (PC Compatible) architecture.
 It has been successfully tested on:
-Linux 2.2.x - 2.6.x, FreeBSD 6.x - 8.1, NetBSD 1.5 & 3.x, OpenBSD 3.0,
+Linux 2.2.x - 5.x, FreeBSD 6.x - 8.1, NetBSD 1.5 & 3.x, OpenBSD 3.0,
 Darwin, Solaris and MacOS.

 Here are some comments specific to each platform that LCDproc has been